M-Itrych/Mi-Ka_Backend/README.md

     - `500`: Internal Server Error.

+### 7. Send Email from Form

+- **Endpoint**: `/api/send/email`
+- **HTTP Method**: `POST`
+- **Description**: This endpoint validates and sends an email to a configured email address specified in `config.json`.
+- **Response**: Upon successful execution, the endpoint returns a JSON object with a status code indicating success.
+In case of an error, it returns a JSON object containing an error message and corresponding status code.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.